ajmwagar/blog/content/post/systems_engineering.md

 "Networking" is just a computer version of having a conversation, where you ask questions, or assign someone a grocery list to go find.

-"Fault Tolerance" is just having to make a substituion for an item thats out at the store.
+"Fault Tolerance" is just having to make a substitution for an item thats out at the store.
 Or having that person come back and say they couldn't find anything, and then making due from there.

 "Distributed Systems" is just taking this approach, and having multiple shoppers goto different stores.